mochi-hpc/benvolio/doc/Cray.md

 # Running on Cray

+## building

+Intel compiler might not support all the C++14 or argobots atomics features of our stack, so use the gnu compiler with

+    module swap PrgEnv-intel PrgEnv-gnu

+Some of our packages have both static and shared libs, others have just shared.
+To get Cray toolchain to only build and link with shared libs, I had to configure like this:

+    configure CFLAGS=-dynamic CC=cc CXX=CC --host x86-linux-gnu

+Otherwise, configure will fail to find the Mercury libraries and the configure test for ssg features will fail.

 Argonne's Theta sysem is a Cray XC40.
 It uses 'aprun' to launch jobs.

 As long as you have requested enough nodes, you can launch as many 'aprun'